VictoriaLogs can accept logs from the following log collectors:

 VictoriaLogs exposes various metrics, which may help debugging data ingestion issues:

 • vl_rows_ingested_total - the number of ingested log entries since the last VictoriaLogs restart.
-If this number icreases over time, then logs are successfully ingested into VictoriaLogs.
+If this number increases over time, then logs are successfully ingested into VictoriaLogs.
 The ingested logs can be inspected in the following ways:

 • By passing debug=1 parameter to every request to data ingestion APIs.
 The ingested rows aren’t stored in VictoriaLogs in this case.
 Instead, they are logged, so they can be investigated later.
 The vl_rows_dropped_total metric is incremented for each logged row.